jonathonadams/zero-to-production/README.md

 - [ ] Add preloader spinner
 - [ ] Feature Flag Service
+- [ ] Add a settings section
+  - Re style user drop down to only have username, avatar and link to settings
 - [ ] Add an example sections outline functionality
   - Content Projection with layouts modules
   - Users to create components and dynamically add routing to them